Timm Klose

-Timm Klose (born 9 May 1988) is a Swiss professional footballer who plays as a centre back, most recently for Championship club Bristol City and the Switzerland national team.
+Timm Klose (born 9 May 1988) is a Swiss former professional footballer who played as a centre-back.

 Born in Frankfurt to a German father and Swiss mother, he was raised in Switzerland from the age of five.
-After playing in the youth teams of BSC Old Boys and FC Basel, he moved to FC Thun in 2009, and two years later joined the German club 1.
+After playing in the youth teams of BSC Old Boys and FC Basel, he moved to FC Thun in 2009, and two years later joined German club 1.
 FC Nürnberg.
-He played for VfL Wolfsburg from 2013 until he joined Norwich in 2016, where he has since made over 100 appearances.
-In January 2022, Klose signed for EFL Championship side Bristol City.
+He played for VfL Wolfsburg from 2013 until he joined Norwich City in 2016, where he made over 100 appearances.
+In 2022, Klose signed for EFL Championship side Bristol City.
+After departing the club, he retired from playing and began coaching Basel's under-21 side.

-Klose made his full international debut for Switzerland in 2011, and as of June 2020 has 17 caps.
+Klose made his full international debut for Switzerland in 2011 and was capped 17 times.
 He also played for the Switzerland Olympic team at London 2012.

 Club career

-Early career
+Youth football

-Klose started his youth football with BSC Old Boys in 1993 and moved to FC Basel youth for the season 2003–2004.
-He returned to OB after that one season.
-In the summer 2007 he again moved to FCB and advanced to their U21 team in the third tier of Swiss football, playing 47 games and scoring 3 goals in his two seasons with the club.
-Klose had played in four test games for Basel's first team and wanted to advance to them for their 2009–10 season, but manager at that time was Thorsten Fink and he wanted Klose to wait another year.
+Klose started his youth football with local amateur club BSC Old Boys in 1993.
+In the summer of 2003, he moved to FC Basel youth, but returned after one year.
+He advanced to the OB first team, who played in the fourth tier of the Swiss football league system, for the 2006–07 season and in that season the team became division champions and won promotion.
+In the summer 2007 he again moved to FCB and joined their U-21 team, also third tier, under coach Patrick Rahmen.
+The team became division (group2) winners in the 2007–08 season, and became Swiss champions at U-21 level.
+A year later, in the 2008–09 season, they became division (group2) winners and Swiss champions at the U-21 level again.
+During his two seasons with the team he played 47 games and scored three goals.
+Klose had played in four test games for Basel's first team and wanted to advance to them for their 2009–10 season, but Basel's new head coach was Thorsten Fink and he wanted Klose to wait another year.
 Klose decided to move on.

-Klose made 29 appearances as FC Thun won the 2009–10 Swiss Challenge League, scoring in a 4–0 home win over FC Gossau on 5 December.
-He made 30 appearances in the following season in the Super League, scoring three times.
+FC Thun

+Murat Yakin was appointed as new head coach of FC Thun in summer 2009 and one of his first actions was to acquire the services of Basel's U-21 team captain Nicolas Schindelholz and their central defender Klose, both of whom failed to advance to first team.
+The team played in the second tier and Klose achieved 29 league and three cup appearances during the 2009–10 Challenge League season.
+They were division champions and won promotion.
+Klose scored one goal during the 4–0 home win over FC Gossau on 5 December.
+In his second season with the club, Thun managed to finish 5th in the 2010–11 Super League season and thus earned the Qualification to 2011–12 Europa League second qualifying round.
+He made 30 league appearances that season, scoring three times.